brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-The cache bootstrap feature has been removed, which means you can not use the following properties to enable/configure cache bootstrap:
+The cache bootstrap feature has been removed.
+These properties can no longer be used to enable/configure cache bootstrap:

 `ehcache.bootstrap.cache.loader.enabled`,
 `ehcache.bootstrap.cache.loader.properties.default`,
 `ehcache.bootstrap.cache.loader.properties.${specific.cache.name}`.

 #### Who is affected?

-This affects who is using the properties listed above.
+This affects anyone using the properties listed above.

 #### How should I update my code?

 There's no direct replacement for the removed feature.
-If you have code that depends on it, you would need to implement it by yourself.
+If you have code that depends on it, you must implement it yourself.

 #### Why was this change made?